JE3SE/-Nile-GDSC-Entry-repo/UX_Researcher/Novice/project_brief.md

 ## 🔗 Starter File
-Open this template, which provides the basic structure for your script: `test_script_template.docx` *(Note: This would be a simple file with sections for Introduction, Pre-Test Questions, Task, and Post-Test Questions.)*
+Open this template, which provides the basic structure for your script: `test_script_template.docx`

 ---
 *Ask the right questions!*